DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 to include in the token.
 Just because the client has asked for something doesn't mean they should get it!
 There are built-in abstractions as well as extensibility points that you can use to make this decision.
 Ultimately, IdentityServer issues a token to the client, which then uses the token to access APIs.
 APIs can check the scopes that were included in the token to make authorization decisions.

 Scopes don't have structure imposed by the protocols - they are just space-separated strings.
 This allows for flexibility when designing the scopes used by a system.
-In this quickstart, you will create a scope that represents complete access to our API.
+In this quickstart, you will create a scope that represents complete access to your API.

 Scope definitions can be loaded in many ways.
 This quickstart shows how to use a "code as configuration" approach.
 A minimal Config.cs was created by the